KMA-Aarhus/HelperScripts/README.md

 <p>It looks through pappenheim_clean first in order to locate the correct directory in pappeneheim_raw.
 This is neccesary due to the very large amount of files present in the pappenheim_raw location which takes more than 2 minuter per sample if subdir is not specified.
 Also avoids causing slowdown in read/writing.</p>

 <h3>pangenome.py</h3>
-<p>This scripts greates a pangenome plot per gene for a patient that has had multiple samples taken across a span of time.
-Requires the genbank file to be present in the script directory: MN908947.3.gb</p>
+<p>This scripts greates a pangenome plot per gene for a patient that has had multiple samples taken across a span of time.</p>
+<p>Requires the genbank file to be present in the script directory: MN908947.3.gb.
+The file can be downloaded from https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3/</p>
+<p>Conda environment setup:</p>
+<code>mamba create -n pangenome -c bioconda python pysam matplotlib pandas numpy vcf-annotator</code>
 <p>Input:</p>
 <p>One folder of .vcf and coverage mask files (assuming from Oxford Nanopore Sequencing reads)</p>
 <p> Example usage:</p>